UiO-CTF/CTF-tips/README.md

 To contribute, do the following:
 1. Fork the repository
 2. Make a branch for you to make your changes in. `git checkout -b [branch-name]`.
-    * Try to write in good language.
+    * Clear and concise language.
+Try to write so that a 7-year kid would understand :)
-    * Try to wrap all lines in around 80 characters.
+    * Please don't exceed 80 characters per line.
+    This makes it a lot easier to read markdown.
 3. Make a pull request, and we will approve it.

 Don't be afraid to try and fail with git in this